xundeenergie/friendica/doc/quick-start/groups-and-pages.md

 There are a lot of groups, and you're likely to get lost.
 Remember the link at the top of this page will bring you back here.

-Once you've added some groups, <a href="help/quick-start-finally">move on to the next section</a>.
+Once you've added some groups, [move on to the next section](help/quick-start/finally).

 <iframe src="https://dir.friendica.social/group" width="950" height="600"></iframe>